 - (i) Determination of whether any impairment indicators exist at each reporting date giving consideration to factors such as budgeted expenditures on the PLS property, assessment of the right to explore in the specific area and evaluation of any data which would indicate that the carrying amount of exploration and evaluation assets is not recoverable; and - (ii) Assessing when the commercial viability and technical feasibility of the project has been determined, at which point the asset is reclassified to property and equipment.

 Significant accounting policies

-A summary of the Company's significant accounting policies is included in Note 4 of the audited consolidated financial statements for the year ended June 30, 2014.
+A summary of the Company's significant accounting policies is included in note 4 of the audited consolidated financial statements for the year ended June 30, 2014 except for the IFRS standards adopted as described below.